• Menu

 Samuel I. Davis Cigar Company

 Samuel I. Davis was a native New Yorker who learned the cigar trade at a young age in his hometown.
-After being a salesman for Julius Ellinger Co., he founded the Samuel I. Davis Company in 1886 at the age of 24 to produce El Sidelo, Gen. Good, Charle Carroll, Segundo, and Harvester brands.
+After being a salesman for Julius Ellinger Co., he founded the Samuel I. Davis Company in 1886 at 24 to produce El Sidelo, Gen. Good, Charle Carroll, Segundo, and Harvester brands.
 The company operated factories in New York City, Western New York, and Tampa.

-In 1909, construction began on this factory, the company’s third factory building, at the corner of Cypress Street and Howard Avenue.
+Construction began on this factory, the company’s third factory building, at the corner of Cypress Street and Howard Avenue in 1909.
 Upon nearing completion in May 1910, a fire razed the entire building except for the tower.
 Despite the incident, construction was eventually completed in 1911.
-This new factory was designed by Fred J. James and bears a striking resemblance to one of James’ other works, the Y. Penda & Alvarez cigar factory building in Old West Tampa.
-On October 2, 1910, the Balbin Bros. factory building suffered major damage due to arson, and as a result, Davis Bros.
-Cigar Company moved its 400 workers to the newly built factory after its completion and sold the Balbin Bros. building to the Balbin Bros.
-Cigar Company.
+Fred J. James designed this new factory, and it bears a striking resemblance to one of James’ other works, the Y. Penda & Alvarez cigar factory building in Old West Tampa.

 Advertisement for El Sidelo Cigars.
 Cigar Smoking Man